MedZouhaierDLH/RL-playground/README.md

 ## About this Repo
 **RL-Playground** is my personal sandbox for learning and experimenting with **Deep Reinforcement Learning (RL)**.
-Here, I implement RL algorithms from scratch using **PyTorch / JAX**, reproduce ideas from important papers, and deepen my understanding of both theory and practice.
+Here, I implement RL algorithms from scratch using **PyTorch**, reproduce ideas from important papers, and deepen my understanding of both theory and practice.

 While the foundation comes from **Berkeley’s CS285: Deep Reinforcement Learning**, this repo is designed to go **far beyond the course**, giving me room to explore advanced RL techniques, new environments, and research-inspired projects.